promontorycoder/random_word_list_tkinter/README.txt

 Purpose of Program:
     Randomly choose six words from a 7,000 english word list for creating unique passphrases that are very secure

+    Print passphrase list to text file if option to print chosen

     Creator used to help with python and tkinter learning.